New York's Role in the Delaware River Basin Commission (DRBC)

 Any alteration of the operating policies or procedures of the Decree requires unanimous approval of the Decree Parties.
 When the Decree Parties meet to discuss potential modifications of the terms of the Decree, these meetings are legal settlement negotiations and, therefore, are as a rule not open to the public.

-The 1954 Decree also established the Office of the Delaware River Master, a federal entity who monitors Decree Party actions so that provisions of the Decree are observed.
-The Chief Hydraulic Engineer of the United States Geological Survey appoints a River Master to coordinate the day-to-day operation of the Decree.
+The 1954 Decree also established the Office of the Delaware River Master within the United States Geological Survey (USGS) that monitors Decree Party actions so that provisions of the Decree are observed.
+The Chief Hydraulic Engineer of the USGS appoints a River Master to coordinate the day-to-day operation of the Decree.

 Flexible Flow Management Program

-A Flexible Flow Management Program (FFMP) was implemented by the Decree Parties on October 1, 2007, and will be effective through May 2011.
+A Flexible Flow Management Program (FFMP) was implemented by the Decree Parties on October 1, 2007, and was in effect through May 31, 2011.
 It was the result of over three years of negotiations and included input from community groups and interested individuals, primarily through the DRBC Regulated Flow Advisory Committee and its Subcommittee on Ecological Flows.
 The FFMP generally uses higher base releases to promote wildlife habitat rather than rely on fixed storage banks for temporary relief from adverse conditions (see Links Leaving DEC's Website in right hand margin).

 Delaware River Basin Commission